-The PEA relating to the Barreiro deposit is preliminary in nature, and includes inferred mineral resources that are considered too speculative geologically to have economic considerations applied that would enable them to be categorized as mineral reserves, and there is no certainty that the PEA will be realized.
+The PEA relating to the Second Mine is preliminary in nature, and includes inferred mineral resources that are considered too speculative geologically to have economic considerations applied to them that would enable them to be categorized as mineral reserves, and there is no certainty that the PEA will be realized.
 The Company has not yet made a production decision in respect of the Barreiro deposit.
-The economic viability of the Mineral Resources of the Barreiro deposit has not been demonstrated.
-The Company expects that it will assess the results of a preliminary feasibility study and a definitive feasibility study before making a production decision in respect of the Barreiro deposit.
+The economic viability of the Mineral Resources of the Second Mine has not been demonstrated.
+The Company expects that it will assess the results of a preliminary feasibility study and a feasibility study before making a production decision in respect of the Second Mine.